 As you notice yourself getting fatigued throughout the later miles of your run, check your cadence.
 When we get tired, we start to shuffle our feet.
 When you feel that happening, use your metronome to check your cadence.
 Adjust your cadence as needed to keep your form strong so you don’t waste any more energy and can finish strong.

-It’s happened to all us of–in the latter stages of a long run, our legs get heavy and tired.
+It’s happened to all of us–in the latter stages of a long run, our legs get heavy and tired.
 It can feel like trying to propel bricks of concrete forward with each stride.
 Plus, you still have two miles left.

-What better way to stay motivated and reach your goals than connecting with others who are out to do the same?
+What better way to stay motivated and reach your goals than tying up your running shoes with others who are out to do the same?
 Find other runners in your community to run with a few times a week, especially on your long runs.

 If you know someone is waiting for you to meet and get those miles in, you’ll be so much more accountable and willing to follow through.
 Your workouts will go by faster and you’ll make meaningful connections in the process.